Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Life insurance choices in your 30s

-Different people choose different paths in their 30s, but many have children, buy houses, and take on financial risk.
+Different people choose different paths in their 30s, but many have children, buy houses, and take on financial obligations risk.
 We’re not going to suggest buying insurance just for the sake of having coverage (though we would suggest contributing to an RESP if you have children).

 Though circumstances may not have changed, it probably makes sense to spend an hour with your insurance advisor to go through options and assess the strategy.
 If circumstances haven’t materially changed and your earlier plan is still suited for you, your advisor may well tell you to stay the course.
+They will make sure the death-benefit face value is suitable to cover your financial responsibilities.

 Many people start businesses in their 20s and 30s and there are insurance considerations that need to take place to ensure your business continues to be a going concern.
 General Liability and Commercial Insurance can be provided to you by a Property & Casualty Broker but, a Life Insurance Advisor can be useful as well.